Strasbourg City Guide

 Quick facts

-• The medieval Grande Île is a UNESCO World Heritage site.
+- The historic Grande Île is a UNESCO World Heritage site anchored by the towering Notre-Dame Cathedral.

-• The city's cathedral was the world's tallest building for 227 years.
+- The city’s Gothic cathedral stood as the world’s tallest building for over two centuries.

 Top attractions & tours